 All 23-miles of beach are open to pedestrians 24/7 with free access.
 Cars are permitted in designated areas of the beach (sunrise to sunset, tides permitting).
 There are off-beach parking options, too.
 Check out Sun Splash Park on South Atlantic Avenue for free parking, a splash pad, playground, picnic areas, outdoor showers, restrooms and beach-access ramps.
 A parking garage at Ocean Walk Shoppes gives easy access to the Boardwalk area and pier, where you can stroll, take selfies and find plenty of things to keep you entertained.
 You can even grab a bite of fresh seafood right on the pier!
 From renting and riding bikes on the sand to fishing off the pier, Daytona Beach offers endless fun for all ages.

 At the turn of the 20th century, Ormond Beach earned a reputation as a getaway for famous railroad magnate Henry Flagler, as well as millionaire/philanthropist John D. Rockefeller.
 In fact, you can visit the Casements, Rockefeller’s former winter home on your visit!

-Ormond Beach has a distinctly local vibe.
-Besides the naturally beautiful beach, you’ll love the locally owned boutiques, charming restaurants and quirky craft breweries.
+Ormond Beach, ranked by TripAdvisor travelers as a Top 25 U.S. Beach in 2021, has a distinctly local vibe.
+Besides the naturally beautiful beach, you’ll love the locally owned boutiques, charming restaurants, and quirky craft breweries.
 Andy Romano Beachfront Park is the perfect place to let the kids run around and enjoy a splash pad and picnic before hitting the beach.
-There are also restrooms, a splash pad, a shaded pavilion, concessions, grills, free parking and more!
+There are also restrooms, a splash pad, a shaded pavilion, concessions, grills, free parking, and more!